Rippling/OpenAPIDocs/docs/Getting-Started/d-Postman.md

 | Client ID               | The client ID you were provided by Rippling.                                                                     |
 | Client Secret           | The client secret you were provided by Rippling.                                                                 |

-Please note, you likely will want to generate an access token for both the Staging and Production environments.
+Please note, you likely will want to generate an access token for both the Sandbox and Production environments.
 See the steps below for generating an access token on Postman.

 <br />